CGATOxford/UMI-tools_pipelines/README.rst

 Pipelines will run either locally or on a cluster.
 The default cluster configuration is to use an SGE cluster manager with the `all.q` queue, the `dedicated` pe environment and `mem_free`.
-These defaults can be altered by changing the `[cluster]` section of the pipeline.ini files.
+These defaults can be altered by changing the following settings in the `[cluster]` section of the pipeline.ini files:

+* `queue`: The default queue to submit jobs to.
+Leave as NONE to have your cluster manager decide. (default: all.q)
+* `parallel_environment`: The SGE parallel environment to request when submitting multi-process jobs (default: dedicated)
+* `memory_resource`: The resource name to use when requesting a certian amount of memory for a job.  (default: mem_free)
+* `pe_queue`: If this variable is set then a different queue is used when submitting parallel jobs. (no default)
+* `options`: any other options to pass to the queue manager.

 The pipelines are also compatible with the `SLURM` and `torque` cluster managers.
+Set the `manager` parameter in the `[cluster]` section of the ini.

 It is also possible to run the pipelines locally by adding `--no-cluster` to the command.
 However this will take a very long